-We see football managers as the decision makers behind our favorite teams.
+We see football managers as the decision makers behind our favourite teams.

 They're the ones who yell passionately from the sidelines before being grilled in post-match interviews and having their tactics scrutinised by the media.